rajnish-012/My-Portfolio/README.md

 # 🌐 Personal Portfolio Website

-This is my **personal portfolio website** showcasing my skills, projects, education, and achievements.
+This is my **personal portfolio website** showcasing my skills, projects and education.
 It is built using **HTML, CSS, and JavaScript** and deployed on **Vercel**.

 ---